LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 #### Variadic Macros

 Usage of __VA_ARGS__ allows you to make a variadic macro and sometimes is used for recursive calling macros.
-It's usage tends to lead to macro chaining like this.
+Its usage tends to lead to macro chaining like this.
 ```
 #define ESC(...)  __VA_ARGS__